-Here at Whitefield, teachers and children are now using Inspire maths (a textbook based scheme) to help them support their learning.
+Here at Whitefield, teachers and children are now using Power Maths (a textbook based scheme) to help them support their learning.
 The school has been using this as a key tool to help children develop a deep understanding of mathematical concepts from years 1 to 6.
 This is similar for our reception classes, who are provided with opportunities to explore maths within both the indoor and outdoor learning environments.
 In teaching for mastery, the focus is upon deepening understanding, not accelerating learning.

 Whitefield also benefits from having a teacher who is also a primary maths mastery specialist.
-Mrs Phee leads a Teacher Research Group for local schools in partnership with by the NCETM (National Centre for Excellence in the Teaching of Mathematics) and will support other schools across the local area in developing the mastery approach with them in addition to working with classes within our school.
+Mrs Phee leads a Teacher Research Group for local schools in partnership with the Enigma maths hub and the NCETM (National Centre for Excellence in the Teaching of Mathematics) and will support other schools across the local area in developing the mastery approach with them in addition to working with classes within our school.

-As part of this, teachers at Whitefield work collaboratively with their colleagues and children to develop a structured lesson format that works well with our chosen Inspire maths teacher materials alongside the RTP criteria.
+As part of this, teachers at Whitefield work collaboratively with their colleagues and children to develop a structured lesson format that works well with our chosen Power Maths teacher materials alongside the RTP criteria.
 Teachers regularly observe mastery lessons and share good practice with others in school.

 The mastery approach at Whitefield allows children to work together as a class on their fluency skills at very regular intervals.
 Some children will need further support with this area depending on their individual need and either the class teacher or teaching assistant will provide that support where appropriate.
 Children will then progress to an activity that allows them to consolidate their learning and apply their work in a new way.
 Children who are then confident and able to do so will then move to a problem that will give them the opportunity to work on their reasoning and application skills.

 Mastery is for all of our children and these carefully designed tasks allow pupils to take time to practise key skills before deepening understanding with further challenges from the Power Maths practice books, textbooks or additional materials.